Interoperable-data/automate-va/USE CASES/VA-APPLICATION.md

 # Use cases for Vehicle (Type) Authorisations (VTA)

-Source: EULEX
+Source: EULEX PAVA

 Main objectives: any process/application which supports the submission of an application for VTA, its automatic checks and the preparation of the reports necessary to sign the VTA.

 ## Parameters

-To be completed.
+> [!IMPORTANT]
+> This document is an incomplete draft, to be reviewed by the working party.

 ## Presentation